-Join us on Saturday, December 4 at 2:00 pm to hear violinist Gregory Lewis, cellist Stephen Perkyns, and pianist Carter Johnson perform music for piano trio.
+Join us on Saturday, December 4 at 2:00 pm to hear violinist Gregory Lewis, cellist Stephen Perkyns, and pianist Carter Johnson perform music by Mozart, Chausson, and Joan Tower.

 - About the Artists

 |Wolfgang Amadeus Mozart||Piano Trio in E major, K 542||1788|

 |Ernest Chausson||Piano Trio in G minor, Op.
 3||1881|

 About the Artists